 it is important to understand the limitations of this controller.
 While it can smoothly drive an 18W laser, it gives mixed results for lasers that have a power rating higher than 18W.

-According to the documentation of this controller, it supports NEMA17 and NEMA23 stepper motors with phase current less than 1.5A.
+According to the documentation of this controller, it supports NEMA17 and NEMA23 stepper motors with a phase current of less than 1.5A.
 Although I don't recommend buying this controller for stepper motors higher than NEMA 17, as it might be underpowered.

 Unlike most other controllers in this list which have the stepper drivers welded to the board, the stepper drivers on this board can be replaced by simply unplugging it and replacing it with a new one.

-The controller is also equipped with a maximum support 400W DC spindle motor along with a fan interface and TTL signal output interface.
+This GRBL board is also equipped with a maximum support 400W DC spindle motor along with a fan interface and TTL signal output interface.

 The power supply voltage can be varied depending on the load but comes with 12V 4A as standard.
-The controller also supports probe interface, 3 axis limit interface and DC 005 2.0 power interface.
+The controller also supports probe interface, 3 axis limit interface, and DC 005 2.0 power interface.

 The manufacturer of this controller, SainSmart is a popular CNC maker and has documented the product well.
-Due to them being a big brand, they also have a responsive after sales support team.
+Due to them being a big brand, they also have a responsive after-sales support team.